 Horizontal transfer of transgenic DNA could create new disease-causing viruses and bacteria, spread antibiotic resistance genes to the pathogens to make the diseases untreatable.
 Insertion of foreign DNA into animal cells could also trigger cancer.

-For more details on this topic, read, "What is horizontal gene transfer" and "Techniques and dangers of genetic engineering" in Horizontal Gene Transfer, ISIS Reprints in ISIS members website.
+For more details on this topic, read, "What is horizontal gene transfer" and "Techniques and dangers of genetic engineering" in Horizontal Gene Transfer, I-SIS Reprints in the ISIS members website.